What is the call of the void?

 Understanding the call of the void

-Intrusive thoughts are thoughts, images or impulses that you find disturbing or distressing.
+Intrusive thoughts are unwanted thoughts, images or urges that can feel sudden, distressing and out of your control.
 They feel like they come out of nowhere and can be at odds with your values, beliefs or intentions.

-The call of the void is a specific type of intrusive thought.
+The call of the void is a specific type of intrusive thought that involves brief, unwanted urges related to danger.
 Even though you might reject these thoughts, they can pop up in your subconscious mind.
 They may be a response to conflicts that haven’t been resolved, emotions you’ve suppressed or anxieties you haven’t addressed.

 Intrusive thoughts like these come from specific parts of your brain.
 Your prefrontal cortex manages your attention and controls impulsive behavior, and your amygdala processes emotions and detects threats.
 Problems in these areas could lead to intrusive thoughts like the call of the void.